HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/general_algorithm.rst

 **Optimization of number of clusters**

-Similar to k-means, we still need to specify the number of clusters :math:`k` into which we want to divide our dataset.
+Similar to k-means clustering, k-medoids clustering requires setting the number of clusters :math:`k` into which we want to divide our dataset.
 We want the clusters that we find to be both stable and predictive for the target.
-Therefore we compute a clustering for a range of :math:`k` (specified by the user) and
-1. only allow clusterings that follow stability criterion
-2. minimize a cost that judges how well the clusters can be used to differentiate between the target values

-*Compute cluster stability*
-We measure the stability of the clustering using the Jaccard index.
-The Jaccard Index measures how similar a clustering stays when data-set is bootstrapped n-times.

-We measure the Jaccard Index of each cluster: Average overlap of cluster A with its bootstrapped siblings
-Only when all clusters are stable (Jaccard index > 0.6 [1]) a clustering with k clusters is considered valid :cite:p:`hennig2008dissolution`

-an discard any clustering with an Jaccard index :math:`>0.6` (see

-We compute a k-medioids clustering

-*Compute predictive power of clusters*
-For a classification problem we want to choose the

-*cluster stability*

-*error*

-- classification
+We developed a scoring system to choose the optimal number of clusters :math:`k`, which minimizes the model bias while restricting the model complexity.
+The model bias measures how well the trained model (with a certain value of :math:`k`) approximates the expected model, while the variance is related to the model complexity, since complex models usually have a high variance and poor generalization capability.

+*Model bias*

-- regression
+regression

+classification

+*Model variance*
+We restrict the model variance by discarding too complex models.
+We define the complexity of the clustering for each value of :math:`k` by its stability.
+The stability of each cluster i in the clustering is measured by the average Jaccard Similarity between the original cluster :math:`A` and :math:`n` bootstrapped clusters :math:`B_b`:

+..math:
+  JS_i(A|B)

+Jaccard similarity values > 0.6 are usually indicative of stable patterns in the data (*Hennig, 2008*).
+Only stable clusterings, i.e. clustering with low variance, are considered as clustering candidates.
+Hence, the optimal number of clusters :math:`k` is the one yielding the minimum model bias, while having a stable clustering.

 Visualization